The third post in our ceramics studio tour series, this week we’ll be looking at the gorgeous Somerset pottery of renowned British potter Mike Dodd.

 Many of Dodd’s tools are homemade and improvised: hand-carved wooden paddles and ribs, hardened clay wheels and gears for ‘chattering’, woven lengths of macrame rope, and a tiny meat tenderising hammer gifted to him by his daughter.
 Together, they offer a multitude of possible symbols, lines and designs to embellish the side of a weel-thrown pot.

 Dodd throws at a hand-built kick wheel, the lack of motor lending the process a greater sensitivity of touch.
-His textured vases, thrown tall, incised, covered in wood-ash and then expanded, have become something of a signature form, the direct application of ash giving the pot its characteristic scale-like surface.
+His textured vases, thrown tall, incised, covered in China clay and then expanded, have become something of a signature form, the direct application of clay dust giving the pot its characteristic scale-like surface.

 Sourcing and processing local ingredients for use in his glazes, Dodd has over the years experimented with innumerable glaze and slip combinations, slowly curating a wealth of knowledge and experience in using the materials that his local environment has to offer.